BTS-CM/Bitshares-HUG-REST-API/README.md

 This section will detail the functionality which will be available to the public through GET requests.

-The functions are currently all read-only functions, allowing you to request data from the network without the risk of exposing wallet controls to the public.
+The functions are currently all read-only functions, enabling the public to request data from the network without the risk of exposing critical wallet controls.

 ## Blockchain functions